Hinduism in Bhutan: History

+There was strong presence of Hinduism in Bhutan during reign of Kamarupa Kingdom.
+Before 10th century CE, copper plate inscriptions indicate that land around the Kushiara was more densely populated, because Kamarupa kings had granted large tracts of land to immigrant brahmans and their supporting castes, to make this region part of Assam (Khanda Kamarupa).

 Festival

 The main festival of Bhutanese Hindus is Dashain.
 It is the only recognized Hindu public holiday in Bhutan.
 It was recognized as a holiday in 2015 by the King of Bhutan.
 He also celebrated Dashain with Hindus that year.
 The first nine days of Dashain symbolize the battle which took place between the different manifestations of Durga and Mahishasura.
 The tenth day is the day when Durga finally defeated him.
-For other Hindus, this festival symbolizes the victory of Ram over Ravan as recounted in the Ramayana.
+For other Hindus, this festival symbolizes the victory of Rama over Ravana as recounted in the Ramayana.
 They also prepare Sel roti during Dashain.

 Hindu Dharma Samudaya

 The Hindu Dharma Samudaya of Bhutan (HDSB) is the Hindu religious organization, established in 2009.
 It is registered with the Chhoedey Lhentshog, the Commission for Religious Organizations of Bhutan.
 HDSB is dedicated to promote spiritual traditions and practices of Sanathan Dharma in Bhutan so to foster and strengthen human values.
-Its head office in the capital city, Thimphu, the organization is managed by a Board of Directors of volunteers comprising representatives from Hindu priests and other HDSB members who are elected at an annual general meeting.
+Its head office in the capital city, Thimphu, the organization is managed by a board of directors of volunteers comprising representatives from Hindu priests and other HDSB members who are elected at an annual general meeting.

 Persecution of Hindus

 Ethnic cleansing

-Ethnic cleansing of Lhotshampa Hindus was carried out by King Jigme Singye Wangchuk of Bhutan during the 1990s.
-In the early 1990s, several thousands of Bhutanese residents in southern Bhutan were ethnically cleansed by the authorities under the provisions of the amended Citizenship Act of 1985, because they followed the Hindu religion and culture, and had mixed Himalayan ethnicity, with one parent of Nepali origin.
-Nepal, like India, shares common Hindu and Buddhist traditions, but the majority of Bhutan's population is exclusively Buddhist and the royal family has demonstrably shown a pronounced bias against its Hindu citizens who have been settled there for centuries.
+Ethnic cleansing of Lhotshampa was carried out during the reign of King Jigme Singye Wangchuk in the 1990s.
+In the early 1990s, several thousands of residents in southern Bhutan were forcefully relocated by the authorities under the provisions of the amended Citizenship Act of 1985, because they had Nepalese ancestry.
+Refugee associations claim the cleansing had a religious dimension, and was also motivated by anti-Hindu sentiments.